Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 No-logs policy and headquarters

-• Malwarebytes Privacy VPN logs policy: Malwarebytes VPN logs minimal data, including license data, software version, and public key.
+• Malwarebytes Privacy VPN logs policy: Malwarebytes Privacy VPN logs minimal data, including license data, software version, and public key.

 • Malwarebytes Privacy VPN headquarters: Santa Clara, California, United States